-The Cocorite facility for seaplanes with its long jetty and slipway for amphibious planes, 'flying boats', as they were called of joy-flights for passengers who were curious to see parts of Trinidad from above, and they gave flying lessons at Piarco.
+The Cocorite facility for seaplanes with its long jetty and slipway for amphibious planes, 'flying boats', as they were called became the Línea Aeropostal Venezolana.

+The first Trinidadians to ever own a plane were Edmund Lickfold and Mikey Cipriani.
+Their de Havilland Moth airplane was first tried out on the 19th September 1931, and was christened 'Humming Bird'.
+Cipriani and Lickfold did hundreds of joy-flights for passengers who were curious to see parts of Trinidad from above, and they gave flying lessons at Piarco.
 Mikey and his plane became a familiar sight for Trinidadians, inspiring the imagination of little boys who, upon sighting the 'Humming Bird', instantly turned into courageous pilots, flying paper planes and roaring through the clouds in respectable drawing rooms.